frc6377/saddlebags/README.md

 # Saddlebags
-This repository is meant to be used a git submodule within a robot code project.
+This repository is meant to be used as a git submodule within a robot code project.
 It contains Java sources that can be carried forward (and iterated on) from previous years.

 ### Install instructions
 To add this repo as a submodule, run the following command from the robot project directory: